wz7982/sqala-doc/docs/en/database.md

 val result: Int = db.update(department)
 ```

-If you want to skip updating fields when their values are `None`, you can pass `skipNone = true`:
+If you want to skip updating fields with `None` value, you can pass `skipNone = true`:

 ```scala
 val department = Department(1, 10, "IT")